 The Annual Burns Supper is the premier event held by the SJCS.
-The SJCS's 13th Annual Burns Supper will be held on Saturday, January 20, 2018 at:
+The SJCS's 13th Annual Burns Supper was held on Saturday, January 20, 2018 at:

 O'Connor's American Bar & Grille

 1383 Monmouth Rd, Eastampton, NJ 08060.

 Buy tickets on the events page.

 2018 Burns Pictures

 The South Jersey Celtic Sociiety, Inc. is located in Ma tax exempt non-profit organization under section 501(c)(3) of the

 U.S. Internal Revenue Code with a section 509(a)(2) Public Charitable Status and is a registered charitable organization in the State of New Jersey

 Corporate Sponors of the South Jersey Celtic Society: